 CVPCP is working with the local aboriginal communities to build the resilience and leadership skills of young aboriginal people.
 Teachers and service providers have recognised a lack of leadership opportunities for young Aboriginal students.
 Building the leadership skills of Aboriginal students will support these young people in developing self-esteem, confidence and motivation to effect positive social change as role models.

-Click here for project update
+Click here for case study

 Recognising traditional owners/custodians